Seasonal Freebie

 100 Year Old Whippersnappers

-Prior to the 100th Day of School, send out a virtual invite asking your students to dress like they are 100 years old.
+Prior to the 100th Day of School, I send out an email to families inviting students to dress like they are 100 years old.
 In the invite, give suggestions of items that they might wear (cardigan, suspenders, pearls, newsboy hat, slacks or trousers, floral print dress, blouse, etc).
-This will help set the stage for a truly magical virtual 100th Day of School celebration!
+This will help set the stage for a truly magical 100th Day of School celebration!

 Would You Rather